INTP and INFP Relationships: Compatibility, Love, and Friendship

 4 Reasons INTPs and INFPs would mesh well romantically

-2. They both have the same idea of what social fun means — small groups, one-on-one evenings at home, and intellectually oriented activities.
+2. They both have the same idea of social fun — small groups, one-on-one evenings at home, and intellectually oriented activities.

 3. Neither are rigid about their home life, chores, or schedules.

-4. They both will tend to get bored easily and will constantly strive to learn new things or try new activities.
+4. They both get bored quickly and constantly strive to learn new things or try new activities.

-Even with all of their similarities, INTPs and INFPs have significant differences that may prove to be challenging for maintaining a relationship.
+Even with their similarities, INTPs, and INFPs have significant differences that may prove challenging for maintaining a relationship.

 4 Reasons INTPs and INFPs might have problems in a romantic relationship

 1. INFPs are romantic by nature.
-INTPs are not particularly romantic.
+INTPs are not particularly ideological.
 Consequently, the two may have trouble seeing eye to eye on how much romance is too much.

 2. INFPs are typically very devoted to their partners, which may feel suffocating to an INTP.